 Miami may be the poster child of rising waters in the U.S., but further inland, states are grappling with torrential flooding that is becoming the new norm.
 Last year, flooding in the southeast killed 12 people and caused $20 billion in damages.
 This year’s rains have already driven Mississippi into a state emergency, and Missouri is bracing itself with a levee system still in disrepair from last year’s storms.

 Can infrastructure like floodplains, wetlands, and engineered barriers save riverside states from their new, saturated norm?
 How are communities adapting to a changing, wetter climate in some of the most conservative parts of the country?
-Join us for a conversation with Julia Kumari Drapkin, CEO and founder of ISeeChange, Ed Kearns, chief data officer at First Street Foundation and Martha Shulski, director of the Nebraska state climate office, for a conversation on flooding in America.
+Join us for a conversation on flooding in America with Julia Kumari Drapkin, CEO and founder of ISeeChange, Ed Kearns, chief data officer at First Street Foundation and Martha Shulski, director of the Nebraska state climate office.

 We invite you to register for this free online event to receive an email with links to the livestream and a reminder to tune in.
 If you would like to help support production costs for this event, you may make a donation when you register.
 There will be an opportunity to submit audience questions to panelists via our YouTube livestream chat box.